 Are there any risk factors for leukemia?

-Despite the extensive research, medical specialists have been unable to pinpoint an exact cause behind the appearance of leukemia.
-However, it is known that previous exposure to radiation, such as the radiotherapy undertaken for other conditions, can increase the risk of developing leukemia (R: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1516260/).
+Despite extensive research, medical specialists have been unable to pinpoint an exact cause behind the appearance of leukemia.
+However, it is known that previous exposure to radiation, such as radiotherapy undertaken for other conditions, can increase the risk of developing leukemia (R).

 How is leukemia treated?

-The treatment for leukemia depends on the type, stage and individual factors, such as the age, health status and previous treatments.
-As already mentioned, acute leukemia required immediate treatment, as it is a medical emergency.
+The treatment for leukemia depends on the type, stage and individual factors, such as age, health status and previous treatments.
+As already mentioned, acute leukemia requires immediate treatment, as it is a medical emergency.

 When it comes to chronic leukemia, the treatment depends on the progression and the manifestations experienced by the patient.
 If no symptoms are present, the treatment might be delayed until it becomes a necessity.
-A major treatment goal is to eliminate the unhealthy white blood cells, so that healthy one can be produced once again the bone marrow.
+A major treatment goal is to eliminate the unhealthy white blood cells so that healthy ones can be produced once again the bone marrow.

-As it was already mentioned above, the CareClinic health app has been developed so as to meet the need of patients suffering from long-term leukemia.
+As it was already mentioned above, the CareClinic health app has been developed to meet the needs of patients suffering from long-term leukemia.
 The application has been developed in accordance with the feedback provided by users and, thanks to this feedback, it can be used by people of any age and type of leukemia.

 The application allows one to adhere to the established treatment plan and monitor the progression of the condition, in a manner that can be described as both reliable and effective.
-With this application, you will feel more in control and be able to find the best strategies for improving the overall quality of life.
-It offers added support, serving as both medication/therapy reminder (chemotherapy, radiotherapy) and health tracker and helping you adjust your treatment regimen when necessary.
+With CareClinic, you will feel more in control and be able to find the best strategies for improving your overall quality of life.
+It offers added support, serving as both a medication/therapy reminder (chemotherapy, radiotherapy) and health tracker and helping you adjust your treatment regimen when necessary.

 Leukemia is a serious condition and it should be treated such as.
 Trust the CareClinic health app to adhere to the treatment regimen and keep your condition under control.